 5 – Faro di Torre Sant’ Andrea

-This was definitely one of my favorite spots and I returned another two times during my road trip through Puglia.
+This was definitely one of my favourite spots and I returned another two times during my road trip through Puglia.
 It is located just a few minutes drive from Grotta della Poesia on the way to Otranto.
 The rock formations reminded me a little bit of the 12 Apostles in Australia or the Algarve in Portugal.
 Take your time and look, watch the clouds and look for the best spot to capture a stunning photo.
 Long exposure shots with ND filter are highly recommended, but not a must.
-If you can return for the sunset, you won’t regret it.
+If you can return for a wonderful Puglia sunset, you won’t regret it.

 6 – Torre Minervino